-Figure 8 Bath temperature fluctuation at various proportional band settings
+Figure 5.
+Bath temperature fluctuation at various proportional band settings

-The optimum proportional band width depends on several factors among which are fluid volume, fluid characteristics (viscosity, specific heat, thermal conductivity), heater power setting, operating temperature, and stirring.
+The optimum proportional band width depends on several factors among which are fluid volume, fluid characteristics (viscosity, specific heat, and thermal conductivity), heater power setting, operating temperature, and stirring.
 Thus the proportional band width may require adjustment for best bath stability when any of these conditions change.
 Of these, the most significant factors affecting the optimum proportional band width are heater power setting and fluid viscosity.
 The proportional band should be wider when the higher power setting is used so that the change in output power per change in temperature remains the same.
+The proportional band should also be wider when the fluid viscosity is higher because of the increased response time.